 The Board ensures that it takes decisions in the interests of the members (shareholders) as a whole and aims to keep shareholders fully informed of significant developments, ensuring that all shareholders receive Company news at the same time.
 The Executive Chairman devotes time to answering genuine shareholder queries, no individual or group of shareholders is given preferential treatment.
-Further information is provided in the Corporate Governance Statement (Principles 2 and 10) on pages 12 and 14.
+Further information is provided in the Corporate Governance Statement (Principles 2 and 10).